Roses: the best varieties and how to grow them

 - Height at maturity 60 cm

-This group includes old varieties (musk roses and rugosa roses), but also more modern roses, called “landscape” roses.
+This group includes old varieties (musk roses and rugosa roses), as well as more modern roses, known as “landscape” roses.
 Shrub roses differ from bush roses by their greater height.
-They are perfect for mass planting but can also be planted as solitary specimens.
+They are perfect for mass planting but can also be planted as standalone specimens.

 Rosa x rugosa 'Roseraie de l'Haÿ' - Rugosa Rose